 Skip to main content

-Microblading ADDS pigment to create fuller brows (semi-permanent makeup).
-Threading REMOVES unwanted hair to shape brows (temporary hair removal).
-They serve completely different purposes!
+Quick answer: Microblading adds semi-permanent pigment to create fuller, hair-stroke brows (lasts 12–18 months).
+Threading removes unwanted hair to shape your brows (lasts 2–4 weeks).
+They serve completely different purposes.

 • Type: Semi-permanent cosmetic makeup